Ultimate Disney World Guide To Packing For The Parks

 Florida is notorious for random rainfall.
 Just because the weather forecast is clear for the afternoon does not mean that a quick shower will not occur.
 Most Disney attractions are outside and I do not like spending my day walking around in wet clothes.
 Ponchos can also be used on water rides to help keep you from getting soaked (Splash Mountain and Kali River Rapids).

 Taking pictures and videos all day will drain your phone battery faster than you think.
 Since Disney World provides free Wi-Fi, posting pictures on social media will do so incredibly quickly, too.
 There is nothing worse than having a dead battery at Disney before all of the evening fun even begins.
-We have invested in a portable charger that charges two devices at a time and gives six hours of battery life.
+We have invested in a portable charger that charges two devices at a time and gives eight hours of battery life.

 This is pretty obvious.
 Florida is the Sunshine State for a reason.
 Even on days when you think it is cloudy, you will still get sun.
 Please be smart and reapply your sunscreen throughout the day.